bbalog87/Pikeperch_transcriptomics/List_of_Tools.md

-# List of the programs required for the pipeline
+# List of the programs required for the pipelines

 - ## Reads Prepocessing ###
   - fastp --> https://github.com/OpenGene/fastp